Can you repair your damaged drywall yourself? Should you call a professional? And how much will it cost?

 When Do You Bring in the Professionals?

-Unfortunately, some bigger issues are going to be nigh impossible to take care of yourself.
-For large problems like bigger holes in your drywall, water damage, or repairs to drywall material in the ceiling, your best bet is going to be to call in a professional repair crew to handle the job.
+For large problems like bigger holes in your drywall, water damage, or repairs to drywall material in the ceiling, your best bet is going to be to call in a professional drywall repair crew to handle the job.

 These types of jobs are a little more labor-intensive and time-consuming, which, of course, will equal more money you will be spending to get the job done.
 You’ll want to make sure you have enough money in your budget to handle these bigger jobs.